pr01og/upwork_test_answers/swift_test.md

   }
   var country1: Country?
   var country2: Country?
-  country1 = Country(name: «Bangladesh»)
+  country1 = Country(name: "Bangladesh")
   country2 = country1

   Answers:
-  * ARC will deallocate the Country instance but country2 will hold name it’s «Bangladesh»
+  * ARC will deallocate the Country instance but country2 will hold name it’s "Bangladesh"
-  * ARC will not deallocate the Country instance but country2 will become «nil»
+  * ARC will not deallocate the Country instance but country2 will become "nil"
-  * ARC will not deallocate the Country instance and country2 will hold it’s name «Bangladesh»
+  * ARC will not deallocate the Country instance and country2 will hold it’s name "Bangladesh"
-  * ARC will deallocate the Country instance and country2 will become «nil»
+  * ARC will deallocate the Country instance and country2 will become "nil"

 88. What is true about Memory management in Swift?
   Answers: